UNESCO’s Man and the Biosphere (MAB) Programme names laureates of Young Scientists and Michel Batisse awards

 The people and projects recognized in 2014 are:

-Mona Poordazy (Iran, Islamic Republic of): Replacement of forestry resources for fuel by renewable resources in the Arasbaran Biosphere Reserve.
+Mona POORZADY (Iran, Islamic Republic of): Replacement of renewable energies in Arasbaran Biosphere Reserve instead of using the forest resources as fuel wood.

 Nizar Hani (Lebanon): Sustainable Territorial Management and Action Plan: Shouf Biosphere Reserve.